trentpark8800/zindi-hydropower-challenge/README.md

 - Develop and evaluate a robust forecasting model using the Darts `LinearRegressionModel`, leveraging lagged features and covariates.
 - Document the entire ETL and modeling pipeline for transparency, reproducibility, and deployment readiness.

-This solution focuses on simplicity, efficiency, and interpretability while maintaining strong forecasting performance.
+This solution focuses on simplicity, efficiency, and interpretability while maintaining forecasting performance.

 ## Architecture Diagram